doguilmak/Cityscapes-ControlNet-SD15/README.md

 ### 📄 **Usage Guide**:
 To quickly get started with the model and see how it works in action, refer to the [**`Usage.ipynb`**](/usage/Usage.ipynb) notebook.
 This notebook provides an easy-to-follow walkthrough for using the trained model for segmentation-guided image generation.
 It covers everything from loading the model to performing inference and generating high-quality images based on input segmentation maps.
 You can easily run the notebook to see how the model performs and make adjustments as needed.

+In addition, you can find the **Cityscapes dataset color codes** for building your own input images and generating scenes [here](https://docs.cvat.ai/docs/manual/advanced/formats/format-cityscapes/).

 <br>

 ### 2. Sampling & Inference